smittytone/pdfmaker/README.md

 *pdfmaker* is a command line tool for combining multiple JPEG images into a single PDF file.

+For some background on the development of this tool, please see [this blog post](https://smittytone.wordpress.com/2019/10/25/macos-make-pdf-from-images/).

 ## Installation ##

 Build and copy the binary to the `/usr/local/bin` directory.